18F/join.tts.gsa.gov/pages/positions/TEST-POSITION.md

 # If the month or day are less than 10, add a 0 to the front.
 This is called ISO
 # 8601 format, and it's one that the site builder automatically understands.
 # Anything else will not be understood as a date.
-opens: 2023-01-03
-closes: 2023-02-06

 # If the position can also close when the maximum number of applications are
 # received, include the maximum number of applications here.
 Remove this line
 # or set the value to 0 if the job does not have an application cap.
+#🔻🔻🔻🔻🔻
 max applications: 0

 # List out which GS levels this position is being advertised at.
 Put each GS
 # level on its own line, starting with two spaces, a dash, and another space
 # before the level number.
+#🔻🔻🔻🔻🔻
+gs:
+  - 15
-For example, if a job is advertised at GS-13, GS-14,
+# For example, if a job is advertised at GS-13, GS-14, and GS-15, it should look
-# and GS-15, it should look like this (without the # at the start):
+# like this (without the # at the start):
 #
 # gs:
 #   - 13